NickyMateev/Line-Clipper/README.md

 ## Installation

-### Install extension through Chrome Web Store
+### Install extension from official extension stores

 ⭐️ You can download the extension from the Chrome Web Store [HERE](https://chrome.google.com/webstore/detail/line-clipper-for-github/kecjnmjgliaihgbllmidpbbgnhgfobnn). ⭐️

+🦊 You can download the extension from the Mozilla's official Add-ons page [HERE](https://addons.mozilla.org/en-US/firefox/addon/line-clipper-for-github). 🦊

 Your feedback is **valuable** so it would be appreciated if you leave a rating or feedback of your experience!

 ### Install the extension manually on your local machine

-1. Download a [release](https://github.com/NickyMateev/Line-Clipper/releases) of your choice and unzip it **OR** clone this repository.
+Download a [release](https://github.com/NickyMateev/Line-Clipper/releases) of your choice and unzip it **OR** clone this repository.

+#### Google Chrome

-2. Navigate to *chrome://extensions* in your browser.
+1. Navigate to *chrome://extensions* in your browser.
 You can also access this page by clicking on the Chrome menu on the top right side of the Omnibox, hovering over **More Tools** and selecting **Extensions**.
-3. Check the box next to **Developer Mode**.
+2. Check the box next to **Developer Mode**.
-4. Click **Load Unpacked Extension** and select the directory where you downloaded and unpacked the plugin.
+3. Click **Load Unpacked Extension** and select the directory where you downloaded and unpacked the extension.

+#### Mozilla Firefox

+1. Navigate to *about:addons* in your browser.
+You can also access this page by clicking on the Firefox menu on the top right side and clicking Add-ons.
+2. Click on the Gear icon on the top right -> *Debug Add-ons*
+3. Click on *Load Temporary Add-on*
+4. Select `traverser.js` from the directory where you downloaded and unpacked the extension.

+> Firefox requires loading temporary extensions every time you restart the browser.
+More information regarding temporary extensions you can find [HERE](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox).

-**Congratulations!** You can now use and play around with the plugin and its source.
+**Congratulations!** You can now use and play around with the extension and its source.

 ## Contribution